 The Story of The Artsy Palate

 The Artsy Palate was born in October of 2015, when I spent a year abroad in Israel after high school.
 My main purpose in blogging at the time was to help other seminary girls on gap year programs combat the infamous #sem70 – aka the 70 pounds that seminary girls supposedly gain while in Israel for the year (in reality, it’s usually about 10-15-20 pounds, but who’s counting?).
-The Artsy Palate allowed me to share some of my favorite original recipes and suggest tips for how to exhibit greater self control while surrounded by the delicious foods in Israel, for example.
+The Artsy Palate allowed me to share some of my favorite recipes and suggest tips for how to exhibit greater self control while surrounded by the delicious foods in Israel.
 You can view my posts from Israel by clicking on the blogpost calendar or by scrolling through the categories until you reach older posts.

-I have brought The Artsy Palate into my college career to further encourage others to join me in my mission to eat healthfully as a college student (and beyond), which, as I’m sure you know, is an inherent challenge.
+I have brought The Artsy Palate into my college career to further encourage others to join me in my mission to eat healthfully as a college student (and beyond), which is an inherent challenge.

-Healthy eating should be practical, easy, fun and enjoyable, and I am here to help facilitate that.
+Healthy eating should be intuitive, practical, easy, fun and enjoyable, and I’m here to help facilitate that.

 This blog would gain so much more from the input of others, so I encourage you to please comment any thoughts/ideas/feelings/pictures on any of my posts.
 If one of my recipes or tips has been working for you, I would love to hear about it!

-Whether I know you personally or not, feel free to contact me via email at email@example.com with any questions, comments, concerns, ideas, suggestions or even if you just want to say hi.
+Feel free to contact me via email at firstname.lastname@example.org with any ideas, questions, comments, concerns, suggestions or even just to say hi.
 Numerous sources have told me that I’m the least intimidating person they’ve ever met, so please don’t hesitate to reach out!
 It would make me so happy to hear from you!

-If you’re interested in reading other things I’ve written for various publications, please click on the “Other Writings” tab in the menu.
+To read things I’ve written for various publications, click on the “Other Writings” tab in the menu.